Homalomena 'Emerald Gem'

 Contains insoluble calcium oxalate crystals which can cause oral irritation, intense burning of the mouth, tongue, and lips, excessive drooling, vomiting, and difficulty swallowing if ingested by pets or humans.

-Light: Provide bright, indirect light; avoid direct sunlight which can scorch the emerald leaves.
+Provide bright, indirect light.
+Direct sun can scorch the emerald leaves.

-Watering: Water thoroughly when the top 1-2 inches of soil are dry.
+Water thoroughly when the top 1-2 inches of soil are dry.
+Use a planter with drainage holes and empty the saucer to prevent root rot.

-Troubleshooting: Yellowing leaves usually indicate overwatering, while drooping foliage suggests the plant is thirsty.
+Yellow leaves usually mean overwatering.
+Drooping foliage often means the plant is thirsty.

 In-Depth Care & Growth